PMDD and Autism Connection: Why It Affects 92% of Us

 - unpleasant physical symptoms, especially breast tenderness, bloating, body aches, and weight gain

 In order to be diagnosed with PMDD, symptoms must be present only in the week or two before your period, and they must subside within a few days of starting your period as quickly as they come on (1).
-This is a critical note, as the listed symptoms are also seen in other circumstances, such as when coming out of energy deficit and in other mood disorders.
+This is a critical note, as the listed symptoms are also seen in other circumstances, including eating disorder recovery.

-During my own luteal phase, there are always a few days where I seem to completely blank out.
+The experience is particularly intense during my luteal phase, when there are always a few days where I seem to completely blank out.
 It can be quite scary, as the numbness can overtake me from one moment to the next, rendering me incapable of engaging in activities I usually love doing.
-Furthermore, PMDD can cause incredible exhaustion to the point where all I want to do is sleep – and I’m not the only one!
-One of my clients told me that she sleeps a whopping eighteen hours each night for two to three days during her luteal phase each month.
+The exhaustion is overwhelming – and I'm not the only one.
+One of my clients told me that she sleeps a whopping eighteen hours each night for two to three days during her luteal phase each month!

 I have a really close relationship with my mom, and I remember calling her once, in tears, saying, "It feels like I have bipolar."
 Although I hesitate to share that sentence because my very last intention is to minimize the experience of people who actually have bipolar disorder (just like how people without obsessive-compulsive disorder minimize the disorder by saying "I'm so OCD" to describe their desire for order), I choose to share it with this acknowledgment because I know I'm not alone.

-In the days leading up to my period now, feelings of euphoria can turn into depression in the blink of an eye.
-Not only that, but the preceding week is often filled with insatiable hunger that tends to shut off as soon as I start to bleed.
-The toughest part of it all, though, is the not feeling like myself.
-And I don’t just mean feeling “off” or the temporary disconnectedness we all have sometimes.
-When I’m about to get my period, it resembles total dissociation.
-It’s hard to describe precisely, as I don’t exactly feel present in those moments, but my best attempt at explaining the experience is this: I am aware of my body and know that I’m alive on Earth, but my brain feels like a cloud that is incapable of thinking creatively.
+The most challenging aspect is the complete disconnection from myself.
+This isn't just feeling "off" or experiencing the temporary disconnectedness we all have sometimes.
+When I'm about to get my period, it resembles total dissociation.
+It's hard to describe precisely, as I don't exactly feel present in those moments, but my best attempt at explaining the experience is this: I am aware of my body and know that I'm alive on Earth, but my brain feels like a cloud that is incapable of thinking creatively.
+On top of this, feelings of euphoria can turn into depression in the blink of an eye, and the week is often filled with insatiable hunger that tends to shut off as soon as I start to bleed.

 The exact causes of PMDD are unknown, and there is unfortunately quite a lack of research on the subject.
 However, there are various explanations for why someone may experience PMDD, including genetics, trauma, and hormonal and sensory sensitivities.